The Third Capacity: Relational Presence

 All of that is projection.
 And projection makes intimacy impossible.

-Relational Presence is the ability to see clearly.
+Relational Presence is the ability to see him clearly.

 1. Your Anxiety

-You think he's withdrawing from you.
-But he's actually withdrawing from your anxiety.
+He's not withdrawing from you, he's withdrawing from your anxiety.

 1. Your Projections